surveyjs/survey-creator/docs/Build-Component-Questions.md

       category: "general",
     });
   },
-  //SurveyJS calls this function after creating new question and loading it's properties from JSON
+  //SurveyJS calls this function after creating new question and loading it properties from JSON
   //It calls in runtime and at design-time (after loading from JSON) and pass the current component/root question as parameter onLoaded(question) {
     this.changeMiddleVisibility(question);